By Namibia specialist Steve

 Leopard in the Okonjima Game Reserve

-The leopard and cheetah are given very large enclosures in which to roam as part of their rehabilitation, almost guaranteeing you a sighting of these normally elusive creatures.
-You can also head out on game drives to track them, and learn more about Africat’s work.
+The leopard are able to roam a large area as part of their rehabilitation, and you’re almost guaranteed to see these normally elusive creatures, thanks to the use of radio tracking collars.
+You can also head out on game drives to track them and many other animals, including kudu, brown hyena and large numbers of endemic birds, all while learning more about the foundation’s work.

 Get off the beaten track on the Skeleton Coast